 'A triumphant return for the prodigal sons.'
 TimeOut

 Serpent by Liam Scarlett (Royal Ballet Artist in Residence) is set to the haunting music of Max Richter’s Memoryhouse.

 The second piece, Fallen, is choreographed by Russell Maliphant and set to a powerful score by French film composer Armand Amar.

 Fallen won the award for Best Modern Choreography at the 2013 National Dance Awards and both pieces feature lighting from Sadler’s Wells Associate Artist Michael Hulls.

-Entering the next phase of the company’s development, Michael and Billy decided to take a break from performing and instead scoured the country for the brightest and best dancing talent.
-Made up exclusively from young men aged 18 – 24 with a broad spectrum of capabilities, training and experience, 8 dancers were chosen to form this new venture.
+The next phase of the company’s development following Michael and Billy's decision to take a break from performing began by scouring the country for the brightest and best dancing talent.
+8 dancers, all exclusively young men aged 18 – 24 with a broad spectrum of capabilities, training and experience, were chosen to form this new venture.
 Works included an exhilarating re-working of Russell Maliphant’s Torsion, as well as brand new commissions from Royal Opera House 2 Associate Artist Freddie Opoku-Addaie, and Paul Roberts, choreographer for the likes of Girls Aloud, Dianna Ross, Boyzone and Pixie Lott.